-As committees report measures to the Clerk's office (Desk) after taking action, the recommendations are recorded on the "Committee Report File" (Blue Sheet).
+(9) As committees report measures to the Clerk's office (Desk) after taking action, the recommendations are recorded on the "Committee Report File" (Blue Sheet).
 Attached to the Blue Sheet are copies of the staff measure summaries, fiscal and revenue impact statements, if applicable, and any budget reports.

-A "Committee Report" will be distributed to the members electronically.
-Members may also request a printed list be placed at their chamber desks.
+A "Committee Report" will be distributed to the members electronically; all analysis of the bill will be available on OLIS.